isabo/phone-number-input-field/README.md

 ### HTML

-It can be used in the same way as a regular `input` tag, but the `is="phone-number-input"` attribute must be specified.
+Use phone-number-input in the same way as a regular `input` tag, but you must specify the `is="phone-number-input"` attribute.

 ```html
 <input is="phone-number-input" />